-“NVIDIA Installer failed” issue is a common issue in Windows 10.
-When you are installing NVIDIA drivers, if you get this error, try solutions here to fix it.
+“NVIDIA Installer failed” is a common error in Windows 10.
+If you get this error when you’re installing NVIDIA drivers, try the solutions we’ve listed here to fix it.

-After you upgrade the system to Windows 10, Windows Update will attempt to download and install GPU drivers in the background.
+After you upgrade your system to Windows 10, Windows Update will attempt to download and install GPU drivers in the background.
 This can sometimes take up to 5-10 minutes.
-If you attempt to install NVIDIA driver during this time, you would probably get the installation failed error.
+If you attempt to install NVIDIA driver at the same time, there’s a good chance you’ll get this installation failed error.

 How do you fix it?

-After upgrading system, let Windows sit for at least 15 minutes to ensure the background download and installation is complete.
+After upgrading your system, let Windows sit for at least 15 minutes to ensure any background downloads and installation are complete.
 After that, reboot your PC then install the driver again.

-If the problem is not resolved, you can resolve it with one of the 4 solutions below.
+If you’re still experiencing issues, you can try one of the four solutions below.

 Solution 1: Update the Nvidia Driver Using Driver Easy

-Installing incompatible driver can cause this error.
-Before you move on to further steps, try to use Driver Easy to install the driver.
-All you need is 2 clicks.
+Installing an incompatible driver can cause this error.
+Before you move on and try further steps, try using Driver Easy to install the driver.
+It’s as simple as two clicks.